artem701/pygad/docs/source/gacnn.rst

 Instance Attributes
 -------------------

-All the parameters in the ``pygad.gacnn.GACNN`` class constructor are used as instance attributes.
-Besides such attributes, there is an extra attribute added to the instances from the ``pygad.gacnn.GACNN`` class which is:
+All the parameters in the ``pygad.pygad.gacnn.GACNN`` class constructor are used as instance attributes.
+Besides such attributes, there is an extra attribute added to the instances from the ``pygad.pygad.gacnn.GACNN`` class which is:

 -  ``population_networks``: A list holding references to all the